linux-nvme/nvme-cli/doc/libnvme.rst

   File descriptor of nvme device

 ``unsigned nr_entries``
-  *undescribed*
+  Number of error log entries allocated

 ``bool rae``
   Retain asynchronous events

-``struct nvme_error_log_page * log``
+``struct nvme_error_log_page *err_log``
-  *undescribed*
+  Array of error logs of size 'entries'

 **Description**

-This log page is used to describe extended error information for a command that completed with error, or may report an error that is not specific to a particular command.
+This log page describes extended error information for a command that completed with error, or may report an error that is not specific to a particular command.

 **Return**